sbilly/awesome-security/README.md

 ### Mobile / Android /iOS

 * [android-security-awesome](https://github.com/ashishb/android-security-awesome) - A collection of android security related resources.
 A lot of work is happening in academia and industry on tools to perform dynamic analysis, static analysis and reverse engineering of android apps.
-* [SecMobi Wiki](http://wiki.secmobi.com/) - A a collection of mobile security resources which including articles, blogs, books, groups, projects, tools and conferences.
+* [SecMobi Wiki](http://wiki.secmobi.com/) - A a collection of mobile security resources which including articles, blogs, books, groups, projects, tools and conferences. *

+### Forensics

+* [grr](https://github.com/google/grr) - GRR Rapid Response is an incident response framework focused on remote live forensics.

 ## Threat Intelligence